 During the first quarter of fiscal 2018, the Company recorded a special charge of \$41.2 million as a result of its decision to consolidate certain wafer and test facility operations acquired as part of the Acquisition.
 Over the next three to five years, the Company plans to close its Hillview wafer fabrication facility located in Milpitas, California and its Singapore test facility.
 The Company intends to transfer Hillview wafer fabrication production to its other internal facilities and to external foundries.
 In addition, the Company is planning to transition testing operations currently handled in its Singapore facility to its facilities in Penang, Malaysia and the Philippines, in addition to its outsourced assembly and test partners.
 The special charge was for severance and fringe benefit costs in accordance with the Company's ongoing benefit plan or statutory requirements at foreign locations for 1,249 manufacturing, engineering and selling, marketing, general and administrative (SMG&A) employees.

-During the second quarter of fiscal 2018, the Company recorded special charges of \$1.1 million related to one-time termination benefits for employees included in this action.
+During the second and third quarters of fiscal 2018, the Company recorded special charges totaling \$2.2 million in the aggregate related to onetime termination benefits for employees included in this action.
 These one-time termination benefits are being recognized over the future service period required for employees to earn these benefits.
 Employees included in this action must continue to be employed by the Company until their employment is terminated in order to receive the severance benefits.
-The accrual related to this action is included in other non-current liabilities in the condensed consolidated balance sheet as of May 5, 2018.
+The accrual related to this action is included in other non-current liabilities in the condensed consolidated balance sheet as of August 4, 2018.